jzw2/rust-capr/docs/main.typ

 == Sound Laws

-Linguists have a conventialized representation for laws.
+Linguists have a conventionalized representation for laws.

 Usually they write them in teh form $A > B$ where $A$ is a phoneme that gets changed, and $B$ is the phoneme that it gets changed into.
 They can be changed to represent the sound laws $A > B > C$ such as the Grimm's law, which can be represeneted as #xsampa("d > t >")  ϑ